 Despite its popularity, cement backer board has some drawbacks:

 - Cutting it generates silica dust that requires personal protective equipment

 - Chips that fall from cut edges can scratch tubs and shower bases

-- For the best performance, the entire surface must be covered with a liquid-applied waterproofing membrane, such as Custom Building Products’ RedGard.
+- When waterproofing cement board, for best performance, the entire surface must be covered with a liquid-applied waterproofing membrane, such as Custom Building Products’ RedGard.

 Glass mat gypsum doesn't have these issues.
-The panel product is a water-resistant silicone-treated gypsum board that’s topped with a fiberglass mat surface, which creates a built-in moisture barrier.
 It weighs less than cement backer board, is easy to cut—simply score and snap it like drywall—and it’s mold-resistant and doesn’t require a full-surface waterproof coating.